 These are products and resources I’ve found useful over the years.
-There are affiliate links within this page.
+There are affiliate links on this page.
+This means I will earn a commission at no extra cost to you if you decide to purchase through the links below.
 I only recommend products and services I have experience with.
-You can read my full disclosure HERE.

 MONEY SAVING RESOURCES

-Amazon Prime membership offers amazing savings and benefits.
-It’s a budget friendly membership program from the popular Amazon brand.
-Amazon Prime offers a free 30 day membership, 2 day shipping, an opportunity to share benefits with up to 4 people, unlimited access to thousands of books, unlimited video streaming, exclusive access to Amazon Elements and many other benefits.
+Amazon Prime: Amazon Prime membership offers amazing savings and benefits.
+It’s a budget-friendly membership program from the popular Amazon brand.
+Amazon Prime offers a free 30-day membership, 2-day shipping, an opportunity to share benefits with up to 4 people, unlimited access to thousands of books, unlimited video streaming, exclusive access to Amazon Elements and many other benefits.
 You can learn more, sign up and start enjoying the benefits of Amazon Prime HERE.

-Prime Pantry is a service from Amazon that’s included in Amazon Prime membership.
-This service includes non perishable items shipped to you for a flat fee of $5.99.
-Your Prime Pantry box can weight up to 45 pounds.
+Prime Pantry: Prime Pantry is a service from Amazon that’s included in Amazon Prime membership.
+This service includes non-perishable items shipped to you for a flat fee of $5.99.
+Your Prime Pantry box can weigh up to 45 pounds.
 It’s a huge money saver and also provides digital coupons, which you can clip for use against pantry items.
 It’s convenient especially if you don’t have a car to get around or you are a busy professional.
 You can learn more about Prime Pantry HERE.

-eMeals is an easy online meal planning service that tells you what to cook every day of the week and ingredients to shop for with options for every palette – paleo, low carb, low fat, portion control, vegetarian, gluten free, natural organic, simple gourmet, classic and more.
-You can also switch between plans anytime you want. eMeals is designed to save you time and money.
-You can customise the menu and shopping list for as many people as required and you can pick your favourite grocery stores to shop from.
-The first two weeks of the plan is free then $5 per month afterwards if you subscribe for a year. $10 per month if you subscribe for 3 months.
+eMeals is an easy online meal planning service designed to save you time and money with options for every palette – paleo, low carb, low fat, portion control, vegetarian, gluten-free, natural organic, simple gourmet, classic and more.
+You can switch between plans anytime you want.
+The first two weeks of the plan is free then $5 per month afterward if you subscribe for a year. $10 per month if you subscribe for 3 months.
 Learn more about eMeals HERE.

 HEALTH & FITNESS RESOURCES

-I’ve been using Beachbody programs to kick my ass into shape since my broke days.
-I’m currently on 21 Day Fix Extreme and the results are outstanding.
+Beachbody on Demand: I’ve been using Beachbody programs to kick my ass into shape since my broke days.
 Beachbody programs are fast, easy to follow and focused so you get in and out fast.
 With the Beachbody on Demand program, you get unlimited access to over 600 workout programs.
-There’s a 14 day free trial included in the program as well.
+There’s a 14-day free trial included in the program as well.
 I highly recommend 21 Day Fix, PIYO, Focus T25 Insanity Max and Brazil Butt Lift.
-Meal plans, guides and calendars are also included and you don’t need DVDs either.
+Meal plans, guides, and calendars are also included and you don’t need DVDs either.
 They’re all accessible online.
 Learn more about how you can get into shape with Beachbody on Demand HERE.

-A fitbit is a device worn on the wrist like a watch.
+Fitbit: This device is worn on the wrist like a watch.
 It tracks your steps throughout the day.
-It also tracks calories burned and distance you’ve walked as well.
+It also tracks calories burned and distance you’ve walked.
 All that’s required is setting it up and charging and you’re good to go.
-If you don’t get enough physical activity every day or spend too much time sitting down and staring at a computer, a fitbit will motivate you to do more and compete with yourself against your daily/weekly best.
+If you don’t get enough physical activity every day or spend too much time sitting down and staring at a computer, a Fitbit will motivate you to do more and compete with yourself against your daily/weekly best.
 Grab your Fitbit HERE.